Class Rooms

 Objectives:

-• To record the mentoring practices being followed at the institute in respect of mentor-mentee meetings, student profile and other data, feedback/effect of the mentoring process.
+- To record the mentoring practices being followed at the institute in respect of mentor-mentee meetings, student profile and other data, feedback/effect of the mentoring process.

-• To follow appropriate processes for assignment of mentors to the mentees.
+- To follow appropriate processes for assignment of mentors to the mentees.

-• To bring improvement in student’s holistic development wherever possible.
+- To bring improvement in student’s holistic development wherever possible.

 Process of assignment of the Mentors to Mentees in the organization:

-• Mentoring will be offered to all the 2nd year MMS students.
+- Mentoring will be offered to all the 2nd year MMS students.

 Process of “Mentoring” the Mentees in the organization:

-• Mentor-mentee meetings are to take place at regular intervals.
+- Mentor-mentee meetings are to take place at regular intervals.

 Process of recording the 'Mentoring' in the organization:

-• A Google classroom can be created by the mentor to maintain all the records.
+- A Google Classroom can be created by the mentor to maintain all the records.

-• An annual summary report to be generated to record the Mentoring activities during the academic year at the end of the year.
-This report is to be submitted to the director and dean – academics.
+- An annual summary report will be generated to record the mentoring activities during the academic year.
+This report should be submitted to the Director and Dean – Academics.

 Mentor Mentee Ratio